Connor-R/NSBL/ad_hoc/README.md

 # NSBL/ad_hoc
-Code for various ad hoc inqueries in the db
+Code for various ad hoc inquiries and research within the db